 Especially infographics that are quite long and tell a complex story, need visual anchor points.
 The entire information is visually split into small groups and you don’t lose your orientation.

 For example, you can use colourful bars for headers, like the light-blue bars in this example:

 I find graphics should be more prominent than text.
 It is called an infographic, not an infotext, right?
 It’s important that the text in infographics is no long, elaborating PR text, but short and to the point.
 The text shall support the graphic, not upside down.

 ICONS FROM THE INTERNET

-Infographics are all about showing relations between different things.
-This means you have to visualise these relations with a graphic or an icon.
+Data visualization is all about showing relations between different things.
+This means you have to visualize these relations with a graphic or an icon.
 Of course this can only work when you design everything yourself.
 A few examples of relations can be seen here: